godotengine/godot-docs/classes/class_undoredo.rst

 - void **commit_action** **(** **)**

 Commit the action.
-All 'do' methods/properties are called/set when this function is called.
+All "do" methods/properties are called/set when this function is called.

 .. _class_UndoRedo_method_create_action: